Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

 \end{lem} \begin{proof} The consistency condition imposed on Floer data implies that the boundary of the 1-dimensional components of $\overline{\check{\mc{R}}}_d^1(y; \vec{x})$ are covered by the images of the natural inclusions of the rigid (zero-dimensional) components of the moduli spaces of maps coming from the boundary strata \eqref{hatocstrata1}, \eqref{hatocstrata2} along with (the rigid components of) semi-stable breakings:

+where $\tilde{\vec{x}}$ denotes the collection of inputs $\vec{x}$ with $x_i$ replaced with $x$.
 Let $\mu^{d,i}$ be the operation associated to the space of discs with $i$th point marked as forgotten $\mc{R}^{d,f_i}$, which is described in detail in Appendix \ref{discsforgotten}. $\mu^{d,i}$ takes a composable sequence of $d-1$ inputs, separated into an $i-1$ tuple and a $d-i$ tuple; in line with Remark \ref{rem:unitinsertion} we will use the suggestive notation

-\footnote{In fact, when the Fukaya category is equipped with homotopy units, one can ensure that there is a strict unit element $e^+$ in each self-hom space, for which $\mu^k$ with an $e^+$ element admits a geometric description as above.
-See e.g., \cite{Fukaya:2009qf} or \cite{ganatra1_arxiv}.} Then, up to sign, by the standard codimension-1 boundary principle for Floer-theoretic operations, we have shown that
+(recall the abuse of notation $x_i:=[x_i]$).
+Then, up to sign, by the standard codimension-1 boundary principle for Floer-theoretic operations, we have shown that

 with desired signs

 However, as shown in Appendix \ref{discsforgotten},

 (in this manner, $e^+$, though a formal element, behaves as a strict unit).
 So if \eqref{hatocchainequation} held, it would follow that